selfcustody/krux/docs/getting-started/features/tamper-detection.md

 - **Cannot Reconstruct the Hash:** Without the original flash data, the attacker cannot generate the correct hash, even if they know the UID and *TC-Code* after the user enters it.

-- **Hash Sensitivity:** Any alteration in the flash content changes the hash output, which will be evident through a different image or anti-tamper words.
+- **Hash Sensitivity:** Any alteration in the flash content changes the hash output, which will be evident through a different image or tamper detection words.

 - **Entropy Filling:** Filling empty flash blocks with camera-generated entropy leaves no space for malicious code and any changes to these blocks will alter the hash.